Home and auto insurance packages are becoming increasingly common offerings for the homeowner-driver hybrid.

 Con: You could be missing out on some savings on your auto and/or homeowners insurance premium.
 Depending on your specific situation, you might find that one company gives you the lowest rate on auto insurance while a different company gives you a significantly cheaper homeowners insurance premium.

 Pro: You’ll never wonder which company to call for a claim, question, or concern.
-If you bundle home and auto insurance, then both policies will be with the same carrier and you may well have a single point of contact to call when something goes wrong.
+If you bundle home and auto insurance, then both policies will be with the same carrier, and you may well have a single point of contact to call when something goes wrong.

 Con: If your insurance carrier has poor customer service, you’ll have to work much harder to get questions answered and claims filed—and if both your homeowners and auto insurance policies are with that carrier, you’re twice as likely to have to deal with this hassle.

-Pro: If you live in a high-risk home, such as one that’s located in an area rich in natural disasters, you may find it challenging to get a homeowners policy.
+Pro: If you live in a high-risk home, such as one located in an area rich in natural disasters, you may find it challenging to get a homeowners policy.
 However, if you are willing to buy multiple insurance policies from a carrier, that company may be more willing to cover your home as part of the package.

 Pro: Having both auto and insurance policies in one place means you may be able to send a single payment for both policies, which is quite convenient.
 Even if you can’t bundle your payments, you can at least send them to the same place.